hohaicongthuan/Project-2/README.md

 ## 4. Test Instructions

 There is a file at `Testbench/Instructions.txt` that contains the instructions to test with the RV64IF.
-It was originally written in C and compiled by *RISC-V rv64gc gcc* compiler version 10.2.0 using [Compiler Explorer](https://godbolt.org/).
+It was originally written in C and compiled using [GNU toolchain for RISC-V](https://github.com/riscv-collab/riscv-gnu-toolchain).

 The C source code:
 ```C